-Key point
+Key point:

-You should assess the fitness, propriety and competence of a potential appointed representative and its staff before appointing it.
+You should assess the fitness, propriety and competence of potential appointed representative and its staff before appointing them.

 You should ensure that adequate checks are conducted on any prospective appointed representative.
-You are responsible for recording all the required information and retaining the records.
+You are responsible for recording all the required information and retaining the records for future inspection.